Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Conclusions

 \section{Conclusions}

 We presented a theoretical study of the XY model with specific emphasis on the fully frustrated case.
-The main result is a proof of the existence of a $Z_{2}$ symmetry breaking transition within the fully frustrated XY model consistent with previous numerical results available in the literature.
-We further discussed extensions of the methods employed to other arenas and models (confinement of disclinations in the isotropic to nematic transition, topological charge orders in various XY models and bounds on vortices within the unfrustrated XY model).
+A main result is a proof of the existence of a $Z_{2}$ symmetry breaking transition within the fully frustrated XY model consistent with previous numerical results and approximate analytical treatments available in the literature \cite{teitel-review}.
+More generally, we discussed extensions of the methods that we introduced here to other arenas and models where similar binding and orders of topological charges appear (confinement of disclinations in the isotropic to nematic transition, topological charge orders in various XY models and bounds on vortices within the unfrustrated XY model).
+A key complication that our treatment overcomes is the non-exact equivalence between the energies of the continuous angular system that we investigate and the energies of the system in different sectors of discrete topological charges; unlike the spectral character of the discrete dual topological charge system with Coulomb type interactions, the energies of angular configurations that lie in different topological charge sectors partially overlap with each other and are nested.

 \acknowledgements